Table of Contents

 How to set the sample rate on Macs

 If you’re using a mac, you can change the sample rate by following this guide.
-I am unable to confirm if this works though, so you may need to do some additional research on this subject.
+I cannot confirm if this works, though, as I do not have access to a mac to test this myself.
+You may need to do some additional research on this subject.

 Sample rate settings in Linux